imanzaf/ifte4-finanalytics-exp/README.md

 -

 ### Methodology (RL & Q-Learning)
+- (Gabriella / Ariq) What RL is?
+    - Markov Decision Process (MDP) framework
+- (Gabriella / Ariq) Linear Model vs. Q-Learning
     - explorations vs exploitation trade-off
-- Markov Decision Process (MDP) framework
     - Q-learning is suitable in cases where the specific probabilities, rewards, and penalties are not completely known, as the agent traverses the environment repeatedly to learn the best strategy by itself.
 (1)
+- (Rickey) Types of Q-Learning
+- (Iman) Code Implementation

-### Results
+### (Aadhira/Iman) Results
+- Tables
+- Visualisations

 ## Reference Links